 USDA and VA loans are the only two mortgage types that do not require a down payment.
 These are sometimes hard to qualify for due to strict guidelines but are worth looking into if you think you meet the requirements.

 USDA loans are designated for those in rural or certain suburban areas with low to moderate-income levels.
-On the other hand, VA loans are reserved for active-duty service members, veterans, and their spouses.
+VA loans, on the other hand, are reserved for active-duty service members, veterans and their spouses.

 With FHA and conventional loans, you still have the option to make low down payments of 3.5 percent and 3, respectively.
-In addition, if credit is an issue for you, you may qualify for an FHA loan which accommodates lower credit scores in the 500s.
+If credit is an issue for you, you may qualify for an FHA loan which accommodates lower credit scores in the 500s.

 15-year vs. 30-year